putridparrot/blog-projects/README.md

 # blog-projects

-Test/Sample projects for my blog posts
+This repository is used to store test/sample projects related to my blog posts (http://www.putridparrot.com/blog).